Challenge Life's Definitions

 “The pursuit of a distinctive voice is driven by timelessness”

-Masin holds degrees with highest honors from the Royal Schools of Music in London, England; the Hochschule der Künste in Berne, Switzerland; and the Musikhochschule in Lübeck, Germany.
+Gwendolyn holds degrees with highest honors from the Royal Schools of Music in London, England; the Hochschule der Künste in Berne, Switzerland; and the Musikhochschule in Lübeck, Germany.
 Her teachers include Herman Krebbers, Igor Ozim, Ana Chumachenco, Zakhar Bron and Shmuel Ashkenasi.
-Masin began to actively cultivate her own style of violin-playing and identity as an artistic tour de force while carrying out formal studies.
+Gwendolyn cultivated a distinct style of violin-playing, as well as her identity as an artistic tour de force while carrying out formal studies.
 She states, “I have had the privilege of collaborating with some of the most acute musical minds of our time.
 My physical style of playing, as well as my approach to interpretation, draws on this — mixed with my own discoveries.”
-Masin truly is a master of all things music.
-Not only is she an esteemed soloist and chamber musician, Masin also writes, transcribes music, and advises composers.
+Not only is Gwendolyn an esteemed soloist and chamber musician, she also writes, transcribes music, and advises composers.

 “It's not the genre, it's the music that interests me”